nwg-piotr/nwg-shell/README.md

 # nwg-shell

+This project is an attempt to create a GTK-based shell for [sway](https://github.com/swaywm/sway) Wayland compositor.
+It's aimed at those who do not believe that the point of a modern computer is that it should use less than 200 MiB RAM and 0.5% CPU.
+Those who don't want to stare solely at the terminal's black window.
+The programs included in the project are to give you the freedom of choice what your desktop looks like.

-This project is primarily aimed at [sway](https://github.com/swaywm/sway).
+*This project is primarily aimed at sway.
 Some parts may work on other wlroots-based compositors.
 Some may even work on X11, but it's not the primary objective.
-Feel free to submit addons / improvements, but keep in mind that all the stuff **must** work on sway, and **may or may not** work elsewhere.
+Feel free to submit addons / improvements, but keep in mind that all the stuff **must** work on sway, and **may or may not** work elsewhere.*

-I do love GTK and the GNOME look, but not the workflow.
-For DIY enthusiasts it's too stiff and hard to customize.
-That's why I thought to give my favourite WM some new appearance, and the freedom of choice.
-Just cherry-pick the components that fit you best.

-Probably "nwg-shell" is not the best possible name.
-It's subject to change as soon as someone comes up with a better idea.
+*Probably "nwg-shell" is not the best possible name.
+It's subject to change as soon as someone comes up with a better idea.*

 ## Components, as for now: